DriftSolutions/meshcore/meshcore-companion-mqtt/README.md

 ### `send_direct_msg`

-Sends a direct message to a contact. `destination` must be either a full 64-character hex public key or a 12-character hex public key prefix. `message` must be non-empty and is truncated to 160 bytes. `txt_type` is optional and defaults to `0` (plain text).
+Sends a direct text message to a contact. `destination` must be either a full 64-character hex public key or a 12-character hex public key prefix. `message` must be non-empty.

 ```
 Topic:   meshmqtt/command/send_direct_msg